celery/celery/docs/configuration.rst

 #. ``bucket``

     Bucket name to use.
 Default is `celery`.
-    The bucket needs to be a string with ascii characters only.
+    The bucket needs to be a string with ASCII characters only.

-Altenatively, this backend can be configured with the following configuration directives.
+Alternatively, this backend can be configured with the following configuration directives.

 .. setting:: riak_backend_settings